lj3954/quickosdl/README.md

 The OS list begins downloading when the program first launches, which will result in fewer delays, as the user has to make a selection (architecture) beforehand.

+Initially, I started writing this tool in Golang using the bubbletea TUI library, but I wasn't particularly fond of its implementation of the Elm architecture in Golang (due to its poor type system).
+Therefore, I switched the project to Rust, using the ratatui library I'm much more familiar with.

 ## Usage

 Binary releases are available on the [releases page](https://github.com/lj3954/quickosdl/releases).